AllenInstitute/CHARGE/README.md

 ## Generated CHARGE'd data files

-CHARGE can be run on any taxonomy saved in the [Allen Institute Taxonomy (AIT) schema and h5ad file format](https://github.com/AllenInstitute/AllenInstituteTaxonomy).
-We are in the process of converting [all available public taxonomies](https://github.com/AllenInstitute/AllenInstituteTaxonomy/blob/main/taxonomies.md) to CHARGE'd data files.
-If the taxonomy you are looking for is not included, the script used for generating Rmd files from AIT files can be found here: https://github.com/AllenInstitute/CHARGE_taxonomy.
-Note that the resulting Rmd files can be quite large and may need to be saved in a public S3 bucket to be accessible via the website version of the app (see below).
+CHARGE can be run on any taxonomy saved in the [Allen Institute Taxonomy (AIT) schema and h5ad file format](https://github.com/AllenInstitute/AllenInstituteTaxonomy), as well as from clustered and annotated cell x gene expression data.
+The [CHARGE_taxonomy](https://github.com/AllenInstitute/CHARGE_taxonomy) companion page includes code for generating .RData files readable by CHARGE.

 ## Running CHARGE

 ### Option 1: Visit the website (recommended)

 We recommend using the version of this tool [hosted on molgen-shiny.org](https://molgen-shiny.org/CHARGE/)**.
+This includes [all available public taxonomies](https://github.com/AllenInstitute/AllenInstituteTaxonomy/blob/main/taxonomies.md) as of 15 August 2025.
+While most user-provided files should be uploadable, files from larger taxonomies may need to be saved to a public S3 bucket to be accessible via the website version of the app.
+Files of any size can be accessed via a local app instance.

 ### Option 2: Run locally